 One of my favorite shows included us walking around the warm up arena laughing hysterically as Toby stood calmly with a bottle of Mountain Dew clenched between his teeth.
 He would flip his head up in the air in hopes of getting a taste of the sweet treat.
 I remember covering my face because I was laughing so hard that I was crying.
 He continued to walk around trying to figure out the darn contraption in his mouth as if there was nothing else in the world that mattered.
 He loves peppermints, cotton candy, shaved ice and soda.
 Over the years he has eaten nachos, snow cones, and drank my Dad’s beer.
 I always felt like he deserved a special treat after a long day.
 After washing and putting him in his freshly cleaned stall at shows I was always found sitting on a 5 gallon pail with the treat of choice for the day.
 I would giggle as he slurped a melted cherry flavored snow cone from his feed bucket.

 Now, don’t get me wrong, Toby is not perfect by any means.
 He stands a little down hill and his gates aren’t perfect.
-He, after 13 years, is so still terrified to get his hair clipped that he has a rearing, striking out, panic attack every time.
+He, after all these years, is so still terrified to get his hair clipped that he has a rearing, striking out, panic attack every time.
 He has days where he just doesn’t want to do things.
 But I learned some important life lessons because of his flaws.

 I spent most of my weekends as a teenager preparing and going to horse shows.
 Friday nights I would come home from school to wash, scrub, shampoo, and condition Toby until he sparkled.
 Then I would braid or band his mane.
 Cover him from head to toe, and get the trailer packed.
 I would wake up at 4 am on show day to a horse who had rubbed his hairdo out, and covered all four white legs in manure.
 He was always a mess – sawdust stuck all over his freshly washed and shined mane and tail.
 I would clean him, again and head to the show with my family, only to have to clean his legs one last time before entering the show-ring.